artefactual/atom-docs/user-manual/administer/settings.rst

 Application version
 -------------------

 This :term:`field` shows the current version of the software.
-The value is pre- set, ships with the application, and cannot be edited.
-The version number is automatically updated when AtoM is upgraded to a newer release.
+The value cannot be edited but is automatically updated when AtoM is upgraded to a newer release.

 For more information on installing AtoM and searching for different versions,
 see: